 There is no "fresh air" coming from your central air conditioning system.
 You are constantly breathing recycled contaminated air.
 Contaminates include mold, algae, bacteria and viruses that all grow and thrive in darkness and 60% humidity or above.
-In the Tampa Bay area, every system has mold, which requires that mold remediation methods be followed to protect occupants and workers performing the work.
+In the Tampa Bay area, every system has mold, which requires that mold remediation methods be followed to protect occupants and workers.
 Air duct sanitizing is important to ensure good health, but it takes specialized equipment and training to safely remediate the contamination.
-In Hernando county, call 352-403-3334.
-Others, click on the area in the navigation menu that is closest to your location to schedule.
+Call 727-267-0002 to schedule.

 My ductwork is the flexible type.
 Will your service damage my ducts?